My Calling- To Grok

 • More 22ga solid core hookup wire then I care to remember

 The A6276 is pin compatable with the STP16C596, the apparent Arduino LED driver chip of choice.
-It was acquired in efforts to fix the legendary Proton LED sign- sadly (or fortunately) the chips on the sign were a different form factor, and the A6276’s were donated to my evil prototyping causes.
+It was acquired in efforts to fix the legendary Proton LED sign- sadly (or fortunately) the chips on the sign were a different form factor, and the A6276’s were donated to my evil causes.
 The chips work as a constant current sink; when a pin is set high, it effectively opens a current limited channel to ground; when set low the pin is at high impedance.

 The Boarduino was originally intended for use in a cable tester due to it’s awesome size (cable tester may be a different post… or just a set of images).
 Strange things happened with that, and it is now serving as an overpowered thermometer.